Overview

 Position & Natural Point of Aim

-Syncing your respiratory cycle with your shot timing, building a consistent pre-shot routine, and executing a clean trigger break without disturbing your sight picture — the two skills that ruin more shots than anything else.
+Understanding natural respiratory pause and syncing your respiratory cycle with your shot timing, executing a clean trigger break without disturbing your sight picture, and follow-through — the skills that when done improperly ruin more shots than anything else.

 Shot Calling & Self-Diagnosis